 So many types of brown sugar are available in stores across the country, and you might wonder which one is best.
-All of them are as sweet as table sugar and offer a cane molasses flavor, but you can choose to buy them in refined, raw, and unrefined forms.
+All of them are as sweet as table sugar and offer a cane molasses flavor, but how to distinguish refined from raw and unrefined forms?

 This blog post is a guide to choosing brown sugars.
 To start, you need to know that both unrefined and raw brown sugars can only be made from sugar cane.
 On the other hand, refined brown sugars—which are the most widely available on store shelves—can be produced from either sugar cane or sugar beet, or they might even be a blend of both.

 All brown sugars in stores are highly refined and processed, even the so-called "raw" and "unrefined," but unrefined brown sugars are the least refined of all.
 Most are traditional artisan sugars made on small scale for local markets using simple equipment and little capital.
 One type of unrefined brown sugar, called Sucanat, is produced by a more sophisticated drying method.
 Here are some quick facts about them:

 Sweetness and Taste: Unrefined brown sugars have the same sweetness as table sugar (1 teaspoon table sugar = 1 teaspoon of unrefined sugar).
 They offer a stronger lingering molasses flavor when compared with other brown sugars, because they have a higher molasses content—8 to 14 percent versus 3 to 8 percent in light and dark brown sugars, respectively.

 Crystals Size and Color: Unrefined sugars are slightly coarser than raw and refined brown sugars.
 As the image below shows, they often have small firm dark clumps of syrup-coated sugar crystals.
 Different batches may have slight differences in color and flavor (second image below).